desihub/fastspecfit/doc/fuji.rst

 .. highlight:: default

-Within each data release directory, there are two key subdirectories, `healpix` and `catalogs`, which we now describe in more detail.
+Within the data release directory, there are two key subdirectories, `healpix` and `catalogs`, which we now describe in more detail.

 Healpix Catalogs
 ~~~~~~~~~~~~~~~~